tubemogul/puppet-maxscale/README.markdown

 you can create an account at My Portal, sign the Evaluation Agreement, and try MariaDB Enterprise as an Evaluation User.

+**Attention:** if you are using the init provider for a systemd-based OS, you will have to run `systemctl deamon-reload` manually on the server when changing the configuration or adding service.
+When using the systemd provider, puppet takes care of it for you.

 ###What Maxscale affects

  * `/etc/init.d/maxscale`: used to manage the Maxscale service if you setup the instance 'default'.
  * `/etc/init.d/maxscale_<instance_name>`: used to manage non-default Maxscale instances.
+ * `/lib/systemd/system/maxscale*`: only if you use systemd as your service provider.
  * `/root/.maxadmin`: used to setup the authentication credentials to use with maxadmin.
 (You can change the directory of the maxadmin file using the [`maxadmin_config_root`](#maxadmin_config_root) parameter.

 Files and directories that you specify in your configuration: